wormholelabs-xyz/example-messaging-endpoint/svm/programs/router/README.md

    - Tracks the program owner, pause state, and integrator ID counter.
    - Singleton account created during program initialization.

-2. **Integrator**: Represents an entity that can interact with the GMP Router.

-   - Each integrator has a unique ID and an associated authority.
-   - Allows for multiple integrators to use the router independently.

-3. **IntegratorChainTransceivers**: Manages transceivers for a specific integrator on a particular chain.
+2. **IntegratorChainTransceivers**: Manages transceivers for a specific integrator on a particular chain.

    - Uses bitmaps for efficient storage and lookup of transceiver statuses.
    - Maintains separate counters for incoming and outgoing transceivers.

-4. **RegisteredTransceiver**: Represents a registered transceiver in the GMP Router.
+3. **RegisteredTransceiver**: Represents a registered transceiver in the GMP Router.

    - Associated with a specific integrator and chain.
    - Has a unique ID within its integrator and chain context.

-5. **Bitmap**: Utility struct for efficient storage and manipulation of boolean flags.
+4. **Bitmap**: Utility struct for efficient storage and manipulation of boolean flags.
    - Used to track the status of transceivers (active/inactive).

 ### Relationships

-- The Config account tracks multiple Integrators.
+- The Config account tracks multiple IntegratorChainTransceivers.
-- Each Integrator can have multiple IntegratorChainTransceivers (one per chain).
+- Each IntegratorChainTransceivers account is associated with a specific integrator (identified by their public key) and chain.
 - IntegratorChainTransceivers use two Bitmaps to efficiently track incoming and outgoing transceiver statuses.
 - Each Bitmap tracks multiple RegisteredTransceivers.
-- RegisteredTransceivers are associated with a specific Integrator and chain.
+- RegisteredTransceivers are associated with a specific integrator (via public key) and chain.

 This structure allows for efficient management of multiple integrators, chains, and transceivers within the GMP Router system.
 It provides a scalable and flexible architecture for handling cross-chain message passing.